CalvinHartwell/getting-started-with-kylo/chapter2/section2.md

 The next screen allows us to sign slaves for various services.
 As we are just running everything on one machine, hit next:

 ![Local Image](/images/hdp-ambari-assign-masters.PNG)

+On the next screen, we customize services.

+The next